bamcdougall/digitalMusicDistribution/index.md

 * Available social media enables low cost marketing outreach to fanbase
 * CLAIM:  minor adaptation, Guerrilla Sales and Touring applies to artists in other media
-* SCALING: inclusion of more tour musicians / artists reguires increase in headcount, so each performer earns income
+* SCALING: inclusion of more tour musicians / artists requires increase in headcount, so each performer earns income
 * SCALING:  One additional artist, assuming shared vehicle and shared room, requires additional headcount per event of 18^+ to